bayeslife/continuous-architecture/Verifications.md

 ## Service mapping

-As an architect I want to ensure that all physical services are mapped to components so that I can ensure they are realizable.
+As an architect I want to ensure that all resource facing services are mapped to components and resources so that I can ensure they are realizable.

 ## Inventory alignment

-All services identified as existing relate to functionality provided in production.
+All service specifications identified as existing relate to functionality provided in production.

-A solution can reference services which are identified as in production, in development by other projects or to be developed as part of the solution.
+A solution can reference service specifications which are identified as in production, in development by other projects or to be developed as part of the solution.

 This verification step can itemize that all solution services are identified as being on one of these 3 states.